-NOTE: There are steps that you can take to slow down an impending overheat condition.
-If your air conditioner is on, turn it off.
-The air conditioning system adds heat to the engine cooling system and turning off the A/C removes this heat.
-You can also turn the Temperature control to maximum heat, the Mode control to floor, and the fan control to high.
+NOTE: There are steps that you can take to slow down an impending overheat condition:

+- If your air conditioner (A/C) is on, turn it off.
+The A/Csystem adds heat to the engine cooling system and turning the A/C off can help remove this heat. - You can also turn the temperature control to maximum heat, the mode control to floor and the blower control to high.
 This allows the heater core to act as a supplement to the radiator and aids in removing heat from the engine cooling system.

 Driving with a hot cooling system could damage your vehicle.
-If the temperature gauge reads "H", pull over when safe and stop the vehicle with the engine at idle.
-Turn the air conditioner off and wait until the pointer drops back into the normal range.
-After appropriate action has been taken, if the pointer remains on the "H", turn the engine OFF immediately and call for service.
+If the pointer rises to the H (red) mark, the instrument cluster will sound a chime.
+When safe, pull over and stop the vehicle with the engine at idle.
+Turn off the air conditioning and wait until the pointer drops back into the normal range.
+If the pointer remains on the H (red) mark for more than a minute, turn the engine off immediately and call for service.